egidehirwa/hyf-movies/README.md

 ## Setup

-clone the repo and start using the stop watch.
+clone the repo
+Initialize the project with `git install`
+Visit the page by going to the index.html page

 ## Code Examples